Chris2011/Cucumberbeans/README.md

 **Status of the project and future development/bugs**

 Current development will be for the 8.2 release.
-Future issues will be created as apache netbeans comes more stable.
+Future issues for incubating builds will be created as apache netbeans becomes more stable.

 Contributions are welcome!